National Suicide and Self-Harm Monitoring System

 Everyone needs to be mindful of the sensitive nature of the information in the suicide monitoring system, and to take care of their mental health and wellbeing when engaging with this information.

 Reporting the information in the suicide monitoring system without reference to Mindframe guidelines or without applying media codes of practice for safe reporting has the potential to cause harm.
 The principles of the suicide monitoring system advocate the safe and responsible use of the Mindframe guidelines when using, reporting and publishing statistics on suicide and self-harm.

 Latest data releases

-The latest quarterly update in Dec 2021 includes the most recent data available on ambulance attendances for suicide ideation, suicide attempts and self-harm behaviours, and a commissioned study on suicide patterns during the COVID-19 Pandemic.
+The latest update in July 2022 includes the most recent data available on self-harm hospitalisations and ambulance attendances for suicide ideation, suicide attempts and self-harm behaviours, and findings from a new MADIP model of suicide and income and unemployment .

 Consultation with young people

-The Commission and the AIHW partnered with Orygen to hear from young people about their needs for suicide information and their experience of the Suicide and Self-Harm Monitoring System Website.
-A summary of this is available here.
+The National Suicide Prevention Office and the AIHW partnered with Orygen to hear from young people about their needs for suicide information and their experience of the Suicide and Self-Harm Monitoring System Website.

 What we heard was that young people want to increase their knowledge of suicide to help themselves and their community and the website was a useful resource to do this.

 We also heard the website’s accessibility, functionality and level of engagement could be enhanced for a young person’s audience, which the AIHW are currently working on.